How can we help you find your perfect cover?

 Income Protection for Diabetics

 In the past, people with diabetes (especially Type 1) have found it difficult to get any kind of life insurance or protection products - which means they were left vulnerable even if suffering from unrelated illnesses.
-Now, there are an estimated 4.9 million diabetics in the UK, and with those numbers trending upwards, many insurers are taking amazing steps to make protection products more available to those living with diabetes.
+Now, it's estimated there are over 5 million diabetics in the UK, and with those numbers trending upwards, many insurers are taking amazing steps to make protection products more available to those living with diabetes.

 So what is income protection?